codingforpleasure/customized-workspace/Ubuntu/useful-resources/anomaly-detection.md

 anomaly_scores = iso_forest.decision_function(x_validate)
 ```

-* In sklearn An anomaly score of `-1` is assigned to anomalies and `1` to normal points.
+* In sklearn an anomaly score of `-1` is assigned to anomalies and `1` to normal points.

 * The range of output from  IsolationForest `decision_function` is between -0.5 and 0.5, where smaller values mean more anomalous.
 The predict function then applies a threshold to this function to get either -1 (anomaly) or 1 (not anomaly).
 The `decision threshold` is stored as model.threshold_ and defaults to `0.0`.